Groupoid exactness and the weak containment problem: Introduction

-A discrete group $G$ is said to be {\it amenable at infinity} if it has an amenable action on a compact space $Y$.
-This is equivalent to the fact that the natural action of $G$ on its Stone-\v Cech compactification $\beta G$ is amenable.
-An action of $\cG$ involves a fibre space $(Y,p)$ over the space $X= \cG^{(0)}$ of units of $\cG$.
+As already said, a discrete group $\Gamma$ is amenable at infinity if and only if it has an amenable action on a compact space $Y$.
+This is equivalent to the fact that the natural action of $\Gamma$ on its Stone-\v Cech compactification $\beta \Gamma$ is amenable.
+An action of $\cG$ involves a fibre space $(Y,p)$ over the space $X= \cG^{(0)}$ of units of $\cG$ (see Definition \ref{def:Gspace}).
 The analogue of compactness is the property for $p$ to be proper, in which case we say that $(Y,p)$ is {\it fibrewise compact}, following the terminology of \cite[Definition 3.1]{James}.
 We say that $\cG$ is {\it amenable at infinity} if it has an amenable action on a fibrewise compact fibre space.
-A fibre space $(Y,p)$ has a greatest fibrewise compactification called the Stone-\v Cech fibrewise compactification of $(Y,p)$.
-This compactification carries a natural $\cG$-action ({\it i.e.}, is a $\cG$-space) if $(Y,p)$ is a $\cG$-space (see \cite{An14}).
-We view $\cG$ as $\cG$-space fibred on $X$ by the range map $r$ and we denote by $(\beta_r \cG, r_\beta)$ its Stone-\v Cech fibrewise compactification\footnote{We point out that in our definition of a fibre space $(Y,p)$ we do not require $p$ to be open since in general $r_\beta : \beta_r \cG \to \cG^{(0)}$ is not open.} .
+Like for genuine locally compact spaces, a fibre space $(Y,p)$ has a greatest fibrewise compactification called the {\it Stone-\v Cech fibrewise compactification} of $(Y,p)$ (see Remark \ref{rem:f_c}).
+The groupoid $\cG$ being \'etale (an important assumption here), we show in Proposition \ref{prop:max_min} that this compactification carries a natural $\cG$-action ({\it i.e.}, is a $\cG$-space).
+We view $\cG$ as left $\cG$-space fibred on $X$ by the range map $r$ and we denote by $(\beta_r \cG, r_\beta)$ its Stone-\v Cech fibrewise compactification\footnote{We point out that in our definition of a fibre space $(Y,p)$ we do not require $p$ to be open since in general $r_\beta : \beta_r \cG \to \cG^{(0)}$ is not open (see the remark \ref{rem:compG}).
+In this respect, we follow the convention of \cite[Definition 2.1, Remark 2.2]{Will19}.}.
 We do not know whether the amenability at infinity of $\cG$ implies that its natural action on $(\beta_r \cG, r_\beta)$ is amenable.
 This holds if and only if $\cG$ has an amenable action on a fibrewise compact fibre space $(Y,p)$ such that $p$ admits a continuous section.
 If this is the case we say that $\cG$ is {\it strongly amenable at infinity}.
 For groups, this makes no difference.
-Although $\beta_r\cG$ is a rather ugly space, the nice feature of strong amenability at infinity is that it has an intrinsic characterization (Theorem \ref{prop:amen_inf}).
+Although $\beta_r\cG$ is a rather ugly space, the nice feature of strong amenability at infinity is that it has an intrinsic characterization, in term of positive definite kernels on the subspace $\cG *_r\cG$ of pairs $(\gamma,\gamma_1)\in \cG\times \cG$ with the same range (Theorem \ref{prop:amen_inf}).